Meet Gentle Gray Whales Up Close & Explore the Marine & Desert Ecosystems of Baja

 Day 1: La Paz / San Carlos / Embark Ship

-Our whale-watching tour begins upon arrival in La Paz, where we drive across the Baja Peninsula to San Carlos to board the ship.
+Our whale-watching tour begins upon arrival in La Paz.
+From here, we will drive across the Baja Peninsula to San Carlos to board the ship.

 Days 2–4: Bahia Magdalena

-Via kayak and Expedition Landing Craft, we’ll also explore the mangrove swamp canals around the bay.
-Bird watching here can be excellent—magnificent frigatebirds, pelicans, cormorants, terns and great blue herons are among the species we might see.
+Via kayak and expedition landing craft, we’ll also explore the mangrove swamp canals around the bay.
+Bird watching here can be excellent, with magnificent frigatebirds, pelicans, cormorants, terns and great blue herons among the species we frequently see.

 Day 5: Los Cabos and Gorda Banks